PcapPlusPlus/pcapplusplus.github.io/docs/features.md

 PcapPlusPlus currently supports two types of packets reassembly:

-- IPv4 and IPv6 defragmentation which is a Layer 3 (Network later) packet reassembly.
-You can read about IP fragmentation [here](https://en.wikipedia.org/wiki/IP_fragmentation).
-To get more information on how it works and the API to use it please refer to the [API documentation](/api-docs) and browse through the code of the [IPDefragUtil](/docs/examples#ipdefragutil) and [IPFragUtil](/docs/examples#ipfragutil) example apps
+- IPv4 and IPv6 defragmentation which is a Layer 3 (Network layer) packet reassembly.
+You can read more about IP fragmentation [here](https://en.wikipedia.org/wiki/IP_fragmentation).
+To get more information about how it works and the API to use it please refer to the [API documentation](/api-docs) and browse through the code of the [IPDefragUtil](/docs/examples#ipdefragutil) and [IPFragUtil](/docs/examples#ipfragutil) example apps
 - TCP reassembly which is a Layer 4 (Transport layer) packet reassembly.
 To get more information on how it works and the API to use it please refer to the [API documentation](/api-docs) and browse through the code of the [TcpReassembly](/docs/examples#tcpreassembly) example app

 ## Packet filtering

 Most packet capture engines contain packet filtering capabilities.
 In order to set the filters there should be a known syntax user can use.
 The most popular syntax is [Berkeley Packet Filter (BPF)](http://en.wikipedia.org/wiki/Berkeley_Packet_Filter).
-Detailed explanation of the syntax can be found here: http://www.tcpdump.org/manpages/pcap-filter.7.html.
+Detailed explanation of the syntax can be found [here](http://www.tcpdump.org/manpages/pcap-filter.7.html).

-The problem with BPF is that, for my opinion, the syntax is too complicated and too poorly documented.
-In addition the BPF filter compilers may output syntax errors that are hard to understand.
-My experience with BPF was not good, so I decided to include in PcapPlusPlus a filter mechanism which is more structured, easier to understand and less error-prone by creating classes that represent filters.
+The challenge with BPF is that it is too complicated and poorly documented.
+When compiling BPF filters you often get syntax errors that are hard to understand and debug.
+Our experience with BPF was not good, so we decided to include in PcapPlusPlus a filter mechanism which is more structured, easier to understand and less error-prone by creating classes that represent filters.
 Each possible filter phrase is represented by a class.
 The filter, in the end, is that class.

 Consider the following code snippet for creating the filter `src ip 1.1.1.1 and dst port 80` and setting it up on a packet capture device: